 Discover the 4 best breathing exercises to beat stress and develop mindfulness.
-Learn how you can manifest intent and grow gratitude through Ayurvedic breath.
+Learn how you can manifest intent and grow gratitude through Mindfulness and Ayurvedic breath.

-- What Are The 4 Best Breathing Exercises To Beat Stress and Develop Mindfulness?
+- The 4 Best Breathing Exercises To Beat Stress and Develop Mindfulness.

-- The Traditional Indian Medicine View Of Breathing.
+- The Traditional Indian Medicinal View Of Breathing.

-You have probably heard that by utilizing certain styles of breathing helps to beat stress.
+You have probably heard that utilizing certain styles of breathing can help us combat stress.

-But did you know that they become even more powerful when we combine them as part of the work we do for our personal development, when we look to make change, or manifest intent.
+But they become even more powerful when we combine them as part of a personal improvement plan.
+The difference is easy to make, it’s simply holding a mindset that you will manifest intent.

-The following are the 4 best breathing exercises that not only assist you to release stress and rid yourself of nervous tension, they also allow you to develop mindfulness and enter a mindset more conducive to making change.
+The following are 4 of the best breathing exercises to release stress and rid yourself of nervous tension.
+Importantly they also help enable our state of conscious mindfulness.
+This mindset is more conducive to us making lasting change.

-To implement this in our modern world we look to techniques from the ancient, and more specifically Ayurveda.
+To implement this change in the modern world we need to look to some techniques from the ancient world, and more specifically the Indian Continents practice of Ayurveda.

-What Are The 4 Best Breathing Exercises To Beat Stress and Develop Mindfulness?
+The 4 Best Breathing Exercises To Beat Stress and Develop Mindfulness.

 We start with Sama Vritti, which is inhaling and exhaling equally.
 This helps calm the mind.

-Then Nadi Shodhana which is slow, deep breathing through alternate nostrils.
+Then Nadi Shodhana which is slow, deep and rhythmic breathing through alternate nostrils.